 For some reason Folk Music had a revival in the late 1950’s and 60’s.
 Whole new morris teams sprung up.

 In the 70’s women Morris sides formed.
 The first of which was the England’s Glory Morris Dancers from Gloucester.
 These female sides springing up caused a lot of controversy at the time and to some extent still does.
-Some of the more traditional male Sides saw it as women breaching one of the last bastions of a male world.
+Some of the more traditional male Sides saw it as women breaching one of the last bastions of a male world!
 Today all-female and mixed Sides are an accepted part of the Morris world.

 1n 1968, Dave Blick was performing at the Forest of Dean Folk Club, based at The White Hart, Coleford.
 Dave had moved from Northampton, where he had danced with the Northampton Morris Men, to take up an appointment as Lecturer of mechanical engineering at the Forest of Dean College of Further Education.
 Dave, an eternal optimist, asked the folk club audience if “anyone was interested in forming a morris dance side in the Forest.
 Six men stepped forward and the Forest of Dean Morris Men was born*.
 David Blick was their first Squire.
 Morris dancing was once again revived in the Forest.
 The newly formed Forest side practiced throughout the winter and performed out for the first time on Easter Bank Holiday Monday 1969.